mynodebtc/mynode_docs/docs/troubleshooting/device-did-not-upgrade.md

 If your device does not appear to have upgraded properly, there are several ways to attempt to resolve the issue.
 An upgrade issue may appear like the following:

-- The myNode version appears incorrect
+- The MyNode version appears incorrect
 - There is a message indicating upgrade failure on the settings page
 - An app is failing after an upgrade
 - An app version is not upgraded after an upgrade